 - Fresh installation on a cleaned server

-- Restore the database from backup
+- Restore database from backup

 - Update TYPO3 and extensions to the latest versions

-- Renew all passwords
+- Reset all passwords

-- Only then go online
+- Only then go live

-Preventive Measures after Recovery
+Preventative Measures after Recovery

-- Document and resolve the vulnerability
+- Document and fix the vulnerability

 - Conduct a security audit